Father John Hugo, page header

 Retreatants are asked to bring only a Bible and notebook.
 Focused on providing spiritual direction, the retreat concentrates on the teachings of the Gospel and the writings of many Catholic saints.
 It is based on the first week of the thirty-day Ignatian retreat.

 The late Fr.
 John Hugo, of Pittsburgh, one of the earliest presenters of the retreat, called it a “scriptural retreat” with “six days of silence, meditation and prayer;” “a program of self-evangelization;” and “a desert experience in the hills of Pennsylvania.”
 The retreat consists of the teacher presenting four conferences each day.
 After each conference, retreatants are asked to meditate in silence on the doctrine presented.
-The Mass is offered each day, and Confession is also offered during the week.
+Mass is offered each day, and Confession is also offered during the week.

 Back to the top